Battle of Hawija: Timeline of the offensive

 The offensive began on 20 September, from the northwest of Hawija, as Iraqi forces recaptured four villages northeast of al-Shirqat (which itself was captured a year earlier during the 2016 Mosul offensive).
 On the following day, the Iraqi forces managed to liberate at least 11 villages in the Hawija pocket, killing and wounding several terrorists in the process.
 The goal of Iraqi forces is penetrating the city of Hawija with several side wings, as they want to secure these important areas in the Kirkuk Governorate.
 On 22 September, Iraqi forces liberated approximately 140 square kilometers of territory north of the district of Hawija from the Kirkuk Governorate.
 Led by Hashd Al-Sha'abi (Popular Mobilization Forces), Iraqi forces have liberated at least 15 villages in the Al-Shirqat district, located directly northwest of the country.
 On 24 September, the Iraqi forces declared that they had finished Phase 1 of the offensive, having liberated all of the areas north of the Al-Zab River, along with some other areas west of the Tigris River and in the northern Makhoul Mountains.
-They also stated that they killed 200 ISIL militants during the operation.
+They also stated that they killed 200 IS militants during the operation.
 On 29 September, Iraqi forces launched the second phase of the offensive, capturing four villages and entering the town of al-Abbassi.
-Iraqi forces reported that they killed another 200 ISIL militants on the first day of Phase 2 of the offensive.
+Iraqi forces reported that they killed another 200 IS militants on the first day of Phase 2 of the offensive.

-On 4 October, Iraqi troops entered the city of Hawija; with the local ISIL garrison showing relatively little resistance, the government forces quickly sized several neighborhoods.
+On 4 October, Iraqi troops entered the city of Hawija; with the local IS garrison showing relatively little resistance, the government forces quickly sized several neighborhoods.
 On the following day, Iraqi forces took control of the city centre and liberated the entire city.
-On October 8, the Iraqi Army cleared out the remaining ISIL-held points, and with the victory in Hawija, Iraqi Defense Ministry's War Media Cell released an updated map of the country, showing the remaining areas of Iraq under ISIL control now limited to the western Anbar Province and southwestern Nineveh Province.
+On October 8, the Iraqi Army cleared out the remaining IS-held points, and with the victory in Hawija, Iraqi Defense Ministry's War Media Cell released an updated map of the country, showing the remaining areas of Iraq under IS control now limited to the western Anbar Province and southwestern Nineveh Province.

-This offensive saw the first time that large numbers of ISIL fighters had surrendered en masse, instead of fighting to the death.
-It was also noted that in the "Hawija Pocket," ISIL fighters put up little to no resistance at all, other than planting bombs and booby traps.
+This offensive saw the first time that large numbers of IS fighters had surrendered en masse, instead of fighting to the death.
+It was also noted that in the "Hawija Pocket," IS fighters put up little to no resistance at all, other than planting bombs and booby traps.

-Iraqi war hero Abu Tahsin al-Salhi was killed in action within this operation, on September 29, 2017.
+Iraqi war hero Abu Tahsin al-Salihi was killed in action within this operation, on September 29, 2017.